-This document might include examples of messages or responses.
-Although most examples are shown exactly as they would appear, some content may depend on the specific situation.
+Although most examples of messages and responses are shown exactly as they would appear, some content might depend on the specific situation.
 The following notation is used to show variable, optional, or alternative content:

-- xxx Highlighted text (usually italics) indicates a variable that represents the data that will be displayed. - [] Brackets enclose an optional item that might be displayed. - { } Braces enclose alternative items, one of which will be displayed. - The vertical bar separates items within brackets or braces. - The ellipsis indicates that the preceding item might be repeated.
+Highlighted text (usually italics) indicates a variable that represents the data that will be displayed.

+Brackets enclose optional text that might be displayed.

+- Braces enclose alternative versions of text, one of which will be displayed. - The vertical bar separates items within brackets or braces. - The ellipsis indicates that the preceding item might be repeated.
 A vertical ellipsis indicates that the preceding line, or a variation of that line, might be repeated.